 When considering filing a claim against a truck driver, truck owner, or truck manufacturer, a victim should make sure to keep all documentation related to their case.
 Accident scene photos, auto repair bills, medical records, and the police report all show the facts of the case.
 If there are suspicions the truck driver was drunk, distracted, or reckless in any way, this should be mentioned to the police officer and a lawyer as well.

 Truck manufacturers must assemble safe vehicles with technology and systems to avoid crashes.
 Trucking companies need to make safety a top priority and put systems in place to ensure vehicles and drivers are safe.

 Virginia Beach Truck Accident Lawyers at Anchor Legal Group, PLLC Help Victims Fight Against Negligent Trucking Companies

 Going up against a trucking company after an accident can be difficult on your own.
 If you were injured by a negligent truck driver, a Virginia Beach truck accident lawyer at Anchor Legal Group, PLLC can help you with your case.
-Call us at 757-LAW-0000 or complete our online form for a free consultation.
+Call us at 757-LAW-0000 or complete our online form for a consultation.
 Located in Virginia Beach, Virginia, we serve clients throughout Chesapeake, Norfolk, Suffolk, Portsmouth, Newport News, Hampton, and Eastern Shore.
 We also serve our clients throughout the United States through our network of associated attorneys.